-And in the process of making that leap, I was lucky to get a fantastic piece of advice from my very first photography instructor:
+In the process of making that leap, I was lucky to get a fantastic piece of advice from my very first photography instructor:

 “If you want to succeed, focus at least as much of your time and energy on building a sustainable business as you do on photography itself.”

 I owe my career to that advice.
-Within a year of opening my business, I was able to quit my nursing job, and a decade later, I STILL have a thriving business that I absolutely love.
+Within a year of opening my business, I was able to quit my nursing job, and a decade later, I still have a thriving business that I absolutely love.
 Running your own business can be everything you’ve dreamed of and more.

 Buuuuutttt… it can also be really, really hard.
 I’ve watched too many talented people give up and close their doors because being a photographer and running a successful business are two very different things.